nickjmeyer/ev3-controller/README.md

   ~/ev3dev`.
 - Clone controller code `git clone https://github.com/nickjmeyer/ev3-controller`.
-- Initialize Asio submodule `git submodule init asio`.
+- Setup Asio submodule `cd ev3-controller && git submodule init && git
+  submodule upate`.
-- Build directory `cd ev3-controller && mkdir build && cd build`.
+- Build directory `mkdir build && cd build`.
 - Build library `cmake -DCMAKE_BUILD_TYPE=Release .. && make`.

 ## running on desktop
+To run on a desktop, clone the `nickjmeyer/ev3-robot-client` repository and compile.

 - Open a new terminal `cd ~/ev3dev/ev3-controller`.
 - Run server `./build/src/main/ev3Server`.
+- Open a new terminal and go to`cd ~/ev3dev/ev3-controller`.
-- Run the client in the `ev3-robot-client` repository.
+- Run client `ev3Client` from the ev3-robot-client repo.
 - Press `r` to refresh list of clients.
-Should see alpha-numeric strings.
+Should see alpha-numeric strings for each client running.
 - Use the arrow keys to scroll up and down and press enter to select a robot.
 - After selecting a robot, use the arrow keys to control the robot's